hkjeldsberg/kafka-docs/doks/fundamentals.md

 passed to the **partitioner** checking for a key, alternatively hashing it and deciding which patition it will be written to.

-What heppends in the broker?
+What happens in the broker?
 If `NONE` (Acks 0) sends it, we have no info what happened in the broker.
-If the `LEADER` ((Acks 1) sends the data, and waits for acknowlegement.
+If the `LEADER` ( Acks 1) sends the data, and waits for acknowlegement.
 Finally, `ALL` (Acks -1) means the leader and all its replicas have sent data.
 Safest but produces more latency.

 Three processes can happen: "At most once" (may lose data), "At least once" (everythig goes through, may be doubled), and "Exactly once" (one to one).

-## Exactly once semantics
+- **At most once**: Can result in data loss, processes once (or never), but has *no* duplicates
+- **At least once**: Does not result in data loss, processes one or more times, and may result in duplicates
+- **Exactly once**: Does not result in data loss, processes exactly once, and does *not* produce duplicates

-Prevents duplication.
-Handles failures gracefully and is a strong transactional guarantees for Kafka.
+    - This semantic prevents duplication, Handles failures gracefully, and is a strong transactional guarantees for Kafka.

 ## Consumer groups